-Many freelancers in Georgia take advantage of the Small Business Status (SBS), allowing them to reduce their income tax to just 1% on turnover.
+Many freelancers in Georgia take advantage of the Small Business Status (SBS), which allows them to reduce their income tax to just 1% on turnover.

-For those freelancers and solo entrepreneurs that qualify, it can be an amazing deal.
-While Georgia’s standard tax rates are very affordable as they are, 1% is a lot less than 20%, even if applied to turnover, rather than profit.
+For those freelancers and solo entrepreneurs who qualify, it can be an amazing deal.
+While Georgia’s standard tax rates are already very affordable, 1% is a lot less than 20%, even when applied to turnover instead of profit.

-The problem you face however, is that the RS will often easily grant the status but simply having it granted does not mean you definitely qualify.
+The problem you face, however, is that while the RS will often easily grant the status, simply having it granted does not mean that you definitely qualify for it.
 It is your responsibility to know if you qualify.
-Asking a front desk operator at the RS if you do, is NOT legally binding.
+Asking a front desk operator at the RS if you do is NOT legally binding.

-Whenever there’s an attractive tax scheme, there will always be plenty of people looking for loopholes to take advantage of.
+Whenever there’s an attractive tax scheme, there will always be plenty of people looking for loopholes to take advantage of it.
 Georgia’s IE+SBS scheme is no exception.

 But the Revenue Service didn’t lag far behind.

-Georgia’s Tax Code provides the tax authorities with a powerful weapon: Article 73.9.b which, simply put, allows them to retroactively reclassify any transaction, if the form of the transaction doesn’t correspond to its substance.
+Georgia’s Tax Code provides the tax authorities with a powerful weapon: Article 73.9.b allows them to retroactively reclassify any transaction if the form of the transaction doesn’t correspond to its substance.

 In plain English, it means that if the Revenue Service believes that you’re trying to pull their leg, they have the right to cut yours off.
-Or metaphors aside – that if your “freelancer” relationship is really just an employer-employee relationship in disguise, they have the right to re-classify it, which in practice means charging you 20% tax (plus significant penalties), going back 3 years.
+Or to put the metaphor aside, if your “freelancer” relationship is really just an employer-employee relationship in disguise, they have the right to re-classify it, which means charging you 20% tax (plus significant penalties), going back 3 years.

 For better or for worse, Georgian legislation provides no absolute certainty to determine whether a particular relationship qualifies as that of a service provider-service recipient or that of an employee-employer.
-This means that it’s down to the tax authorities to interpret it exactly how they wish, and if you disagree, it will be down to the court to decide whose interpretation to go with.
+This means that tax authorities are free to interpret it as they wish, and if you disagree, it will be down to the court to decide whose interpretation is legitimate.

 Are You a Consultant?